-Hill Tribe Market in Quan Ba, Ha Giang
+Hill Tribe Markets in Quan Ba, Ha Giang

 Located in Ha Giang, Quan Ba is the gateway to the UNESCO recognized Dong Van Karst Plateau Geopark, a landscape characterized by lofty limestone peaks and rock-strewn fields.
 Besides its amazing landscape of the famous Fairy Breast Mountains (also called Twin Mountains or “Nui Doi” in Vietnamese), Quan Ba also offers unique hill tribal flea markets that take place once a week.
 In this article, Vietnam Travel provides some information regarding Quan Ba’s markets for tourists who plan a visit to Ha Giang.